Sustainable Parenting | Raising Confident Kids with Positive Parenting Strategies

 79. How to Get on the Same Page - Parenting Together With Kindness & Firmness.

-• Flora McCormick, LCPC, Parenting Coach
+Flora McCormick, LCPC, Parenting Coach

-🌟By the time you finish listening, you'll know:🌟
+By the time you finish listening, you’ll know:

-✨Want more?
+Want more?

-3 session Coaching Bundle (saving you $100) - for THREE 30-min sessions 1:1 with ME, where we get right to the heart of your challenges, and give you small, powerful shifts that make a huge difference fast.
+Buy a 3 session Coaching Bundle (saving you $100) - for THREE 30-min sessions 1:1 with ME, where we get right to the heart of your challenges, and give you small, powerful shifts that make a huge difference fast.

 Speaker 1: